rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 Here is a summary of the steps to be taken to build our token:

 1. Installation requirements;
-2. Initialize a project using Truffle and Open Zeppelin;
+2. Initialize a project using Truffle and OZ;
 3. Configure Truffle to connect to RSK testnet;
 4. Get a wallet with some testnet R-BTCs;
 5. Initialize the client side application;